DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ### Data Interpretation
 ---

-For C2, you can clearly see that the computer was able to run the GUI written using python in Linux Environment.
+For C2, we can clearly see that the computer provided by IT departmnent was able to run the GUI written using python in Linux Environment.
 Also, we can see that different errors were generated for different input fields in the pictures listed above.

 If needed to delete the database by an associate then the command that is set to do so is "delete" in ID field and "admin" in name field.
-This keywords can be changed anytime as per the needs of associate, and if did so correctly then the figure 1 depicts what it would return.
+This keywords can be changed anytime as per the needs of associate, and if did so correctly then the figure 1 depicts what it would return and will delete the information stored in database.

-For the load mode, the keyword to enter the boards is "load" in ID field and "admin" in name field.
+For the load mode, the keyword to enter the number of boards is "load" in ID field and "admin" in name field.
 If did correctly, it would open a prompt where an associate would type in the boards manually.
-This was done as a substitute because of the barrring ordering issues.
-The boards loaded propertly in the database can be seen in ID subsystem.
+This was done as a substitute because of the barrring ordering issues and parts not arriving on time.
+The boards loaded propertly in the database can be seen in ID subsystem (figure 3).

+For different input fields, different errors can be seen as shown in table above.If a student were to input the email address incorrectly, then the popup shown in figure 3 would let the student know that they are typing the email wrong.
+If the name entered by the student in the name field doesn't have first and last name then the program would throw an error to them saying they need to type the first and last name as shown in figure 8.
+If for some reason, a student forgot to type the T in the ID field then the program would tell the user that they need to enter "T" before the ID as seen in figure 5.
+If a student were to skip one of the input fields and agree to the terms and conditions and try to submit the information then figure 4 shows that it would throw an error message asking the user to fill all input fields.

+At last, if the student filled all the information, but failed to agree to the terms and conditions and tried to submit the information then the program wouldn't let it do so and ask the user to select and go over it as shown in figure 2.
+All these validations are also protected against SQL injection as each entry field is looking for specific keyword.
+For example, ID has to start with "T", name field is looking for only two words i.e. First and Last Name, for email the entered username has to end with Techs domain of tntech.edu, and at last the drop down menus are read only so the students don't have any way to inject queries and extract information of students.

+To protect students from accidentally closing the program we implemented a special keybinding so that students don't close it intentionally or unintentionally and access the student information.
+To do so, the program is set to close with the keybinding of "Alt + Z" as our team thinks that this combination wouldn't be used that frequently.This keybinding can be changed like other commands by associates if needed.

 ---
 ### Future Improvements
 ---

+Several improvements can be done to this subsystem.
+In future, if the IT department allows to order the Touchscreen UI as originally proposed then that can be used for GUI as that would get rid off extra hardware.
+Also, another improvement would be making the GUI more intuitive so students or associates could navigate it easily, also  if the future capstone team were to get SD card for PLC then they could integrate the PLC with the program so that they both can perform synchronously, and at last the machine is made up to hold one board but in case if they students were to expand the design so that the machine can hold multiple boards then some modifications would have to be done for GUI with some additonal details.

 ## PLC System